25th Division (Spain)

-The 25th Division was one of the divisions of the Spanish Republican Army that were organized during the Spanish Civil War on the basis of the Mixed Brigades.
-It participated in the battles of Huesca, Belchite, Teruel and Levante.
+The 25th Division was one of the divisions of the Spanish Republican Army that were organised during the Spanish Civil War on the basis of the Mixed Brigades.
+It participated in the battles of Huesca, Belchit, Teruel and Levante.

 History

 The division was created in April 1937, within the incipient Eastern Army.
-It was organized from the old Jubert Division, which in turn had been the former Ortiz Column of anarchist militiamen.
+It was organised from the old Jubert Division, which in turn had been the former Ortiz Column of anarchist militiamen.

 The new unit was made up of the 116th, 117th, 118th mixed brigades, and a few weeks later was integrated into the also recently created 12th Army Corps.
 In June it participated in the Huesca Offensive.
-On the night of June 9–10, troops from the 25th Division began a diversionary action on the enemy front, occupying various positions; The general operation, however, did not yield the desired results and would eventually fail.
-At the end of August some of its units took part in the Zaragoza Offensive —especially, the 116th Mixed Brigade, standing out significantly during the Battle of Belchite.
-However, the commander of the division, Antonio Ortiz Ramírez, was dismissed after the battle of Belchite and replaced by Miguel García Vivancos.
+On the night of 9–10 June, troops from the 25th Division began a diversionary action on the enemy front, occupying various positions; The general operation, however, did not yield the desired results and would eventually fail.
+At the end of August some of its units took part in the Zaragoza Offensive —especially, the 116th Mixed Brigade, standing out significantly during the Battle of Belchit.
+However, the commander of the division, Antonio Ortiz Ramírez, was dismissed after the battle of Belchit and replaced by Miguel García Vivancos.